Junior Beta Club

 Students interested in running for Jr. Beta Club have the right to campaign about why s/he would do a good job on student council.
 It is each student’s responsibility to be respectful of peers at all times.
-Representatives will attend scheduled meetings – meetings will be held 1-2 Tuesdays each month (final calendar TBD).
-Students at risk for a “U”s in behavior or work habits on the first quarter report card do not qualify to run for Student Council.
+Representatives will attend scheduled meetings – meetings will be held 1-2 days each month (final calendar TBD).
+Students at risk for a “U”s in behavior or work habits on the first quarter report card do not qualify to run for Jr. Beta Club.

 The most important thing a Jr. Beta Club representative can ever hope to do is be responsible and be there for anyone and everyone who needs help.
 Representatives will work together to make the school a more peaceful, fun, and better place to learn for all!
 For more information about our parent organization – National Beta Club – visit www.betaclub.org.